bcornelusse/ELEN0445-microgrids/introduction.md

 .kol-1-2[
 - Energy markets organize the sales and purchases of the electricity commodity
 - They are organized by time frame (futures, day-ahead, intra-day)
-- By actively participating to the market, you can obtain the electricity at the price you are willing to pay, or sell only if profitable.]
+- By actively participating in the market, you can obtain the electricity at the price you are willing to pay or sell only if profitable.]
 .kol-1-2[.center.width-100[![](figures/DAM.png)]
 ]]